Graphical User Interface#

 (with the points layer selected) will

-bring up a tooltip containing the names of the individual and keypoint,
+bring up a tooltip containing the properties of that point: the individual and keypoint it represents,

 the point-wise confidence score (provided by the source software),